BarthPaleologue/Blog/content/posts/hiding-secrets-in-open-source-games/index.md

 ### Preparing our feature for encryption

-Starting with the data we want to hide, it is our `secretFunction`.
-But a function is a complex set of instructions and data, and cryptographic algorithms work at the byte level.
+Starting with the data to hide: `secretFunction`.
+The issue is that a function is a complex set of instructions and data, and cryptographic algorithms work at the byte level.

-Thankfully we are using JavaScript, which has very advanced introspection capabilities, and so we can do some crazy things, such as dumping the source code of our function into a string at runtime:
+Thankfully we are using JavaScript, which has very advanced introspection capabilities, and so we can do some crazy stuff, such as dumping the source code of our function into a string at runtime:

 ```
 const sourceCode = secretFunction.toString();